- Iron supplements for blood donors

-Taking your iron supplement with fruit juice can help to improve the absorption of iron in the supplement.
+Taking your iron supplement with fruit juice can help to increase the absorption of iron from the supplements

-Taking iron supplements alongside food and avoiding taking on an empty stomach, can can help to make the iron more gentle on the stomach.
+Taking your iron supplements alongside food and not on an empty stomach will help to reduce some of the negative side effects, making the iron easier to absorb

 Iron supplements that are easy on your stomach

-Traditionally, iron supplements were very harsh on the stomach and caused many stomach complaints, resulting in lapsed usage.
+Traditionally iron supplements were very harsh on the stomach and caused many stomach complaints which then resulted in lapsed usage.

-However, liquid iron has its issues and is not always well absorbed.
-It can have additional side effects on top of those commonly found with traditional iron supplements, along with the possibility of staining your teeth, which one would obviously want to avoid!
+However liquid iron has its own issues and is not as well absorbed.
+It can have side effects in addition to those commonly found with traditional iron supplements, and it can also stain your teeth, which obviously you want to avoid!

-Active Iron was created to solve the issues of oral iron supplements and give users the boost of iron they need while helping to avoid uncomfortable side effects.
-Active Iron is less likely to cause stomach upset than traditional iron supplements, and delivers the right amount of iron needed³.
+Active Iron was created to solve the issues of oral iron supplements and give users the boost of iron they need whilst helping to avoid the uncomfortable side effects.
+Active Iron is less likely to cause stomach upset than traditional iron supplements, and delivers the right amount of iron needed.